grok-ai/nn-template/docs/features/nncore.md

 !!! info

-    This decoupling eases the updating of the template, reaching a desiderable tradeoff:
+    This decoupling eases the updating of the template, reaching a desirable tradeoff:

     - `template`: easy to use and customize, hard to update
     - `library`: hard to customize, easy to update